alexocode/talks/tracing-in-elixir/tracing-in-elixir.md

 # 🤷‍♂️

 ^
-- No idea where to start, what makes sense
+- Where to start?
+What makes sense?
 - Ask experienced colleague, Senior Developer, if you want

 ---